nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 -------

-Nipype has been in use at UC Berkeley, University of Edinburgh, MGH, MIT and University of Washington, Seattle on a wide range of projects.
+Nipype has been in use at UC Berkeley, University of Edinburgh, MGH, MIT, and University of Washington, Seattle on a wide range of projects.
 These include: 1) large pediatric and psychiatric studies;
 2) MRI, fMRI, DTI and PET studies; and 3) a variety of cognitive and experimental paradigms.
 In all of these cases, the advantage of using